-2.2.4 Extramural educational experiences and internal rotations to specific disciplines and other health related settings are complementary to the existing core program within the institution.
-If there are extramural or internal rotations, scheduling must be done to ensure that student progress within the core program is not compromised by these experiences and rotations.
+2.2.5 CDAC recognizes that extramural educational experiences and internal rotations to specific disciplines and other health related settings are essential and are complementary to the existing core program within the institution.
+Scheduling must be done to ensure that student progress within the core program is not compromised by these experiences and rotations.

-Identify the types of extramural experiences and internal rotations and how they are scheduled to ensure that student progress is not compromised.
+Describe the types of extramural experiences and internal rotations established and how they are scheduled.